destiny-evidence/data-extraction-evaluation-toolkit/README.md

 ## tl, dr

 A key innovation the Destiny project seeks to deliver is a toolkit for automating the extraction of attributes of interest from documents (e.g. academic papers).
-This way, large repositories of published research can be assessed for in/exclusion in target systematic reviews with minimal human involvement, thereby freeing up researchers to dedicate time and resources towards higher-value tasks.
+This way, large repositories of published research can have relevant data extracted to use for evidence synthesis, thereby freeing up researchers to dedicate time and resources to higher-value tasks.

 This software enables this end-to-end process, through leveraging LLMs (Large Language Models) for extraction, benchmarking and classification of such data extraction tasks. `data-extraction-evaluation-toolkit` is conveived of as a modular suite of tools, allowing users to include and exclude specific modules in line with their needs.
 For instance, while you may want to supply a pdf and extract structured information from it, you may have already parsed pdfs, or other file sources into a more LLM-friendly format (markdown), and hence choose to omit the parser module from your data extraction pipeline.